-The Carbon Free Boston initiative is modeling the four main carbon emitting sectors of the economy — buildings, transportation, waste, and electricity — and analyzing the policy and technology pathways to a post-carbon future.
+The Carbon Free Boston initiative modeled the four main carbon emitting sectors of the economy — buildings, transportation, waste, and electricity — and analyzed the policy and technology pathways to a post-carbon future.

 The Carbon Free Boston Working Group supports the City of Boston’s goal of becoming carbon neutral by 2050.
 Achieving the goal will require significant shifts in the current energy mix used by the City, its residents, and its commercial sectors.
 Essentially, a transition must be effected from carbon-based fuel sources to renewable energy sources.
 The Carbon Free Boston project, sponsored by the GRC and its CFB Working Group, is designed to figure out the specific pathways for making that transition within the next 32 years.

-ISE’s approach is to model Boston’s four major carbon-producing sectors — electric power, buildings, transportation, and waste — and assess technical and policy options for reducing their emissions over time.
-The modeling process is guided by a set of Technical Advisory Groups (TAGs) with deep experience in each of the four sectors.
+ISE’s approach was to model Boston’s four major carbon-producing sectors — electric power, buildings, transportation, and waste — and assess technical and policy options for reducing their emissions over time.
+The modeling process was guided by a set of Technical Advisory Groups (TAGs) with deep experience in each of the four sectors.
 The choices involved in changing how energy is produced or procured also carry social and economic equity considerations for the City of Boston.
-A social equity specialist is on the consulting team, leading a Social Equity Advisory Group that includes equity experts as well as many of the members of the other TAGs.
-The final report will provide an equity lens, in addition to technical criteria, for the City to use in evaluating its choices for how to proceed toward a carbon-free future.
-The anticipated release of the CFB report is November 2018.
+A social equity specialist was on the consulting team, leading a Social Equity Advisory Group that includes equity experts as well as many of the members of the other TAGs.
+The final report provides an equity lens, in addition to technical criteria, for the City to use in evaluating its choices for how to proceed toward a carbon-free future.
+The report was officially released January 29th, 2019.

-To learn more about how the Carbon Free Boston project is structured, see who is involved, and look at work in progress, visit the ISE website.
+To learn more about Carbon Free Boston and see who was involved, visit the ISE website.